Step 1

 Wilma Dykeman Greenway Extension-Asheville

 N.C.
-Department of Transportation in coordination with the City of Asheville is proposing construction of the of the Wilma Dykeman Greenway Extension.
-The project involves the construction of a 1.3-mile section of the Wilma Dykeman Greenway, also known as the North River Arts District (RAD) Greenway, located in the City of Asheville.
+Department of Transportation in coordination with the City of Asheville is proposing construction of the Wilma Dykeman Greenway Extension.
+The project involves the construction of a 0.41-mile section of the Wilma Dykeman Greenway, located in the City of Asheville.

-The proposed greenway is planned adjacent to the French Broad River and Riverside Drive (N.C.
-251) and extend from the north end of the existing Wilma Dykeman Greenway near Hill Street to the Pearson Bridge Road.
+The proposed greenway is planned adjacent to the French Broad River and extends from the north end of the existing Wilma Dykeman Greenway to just north of Hill Street where it will provide a direct link to the Riverside Drive multi-use path.
 This greenway will provide an important northern connection in the larger trail network that makes up the River Arts District Transportation Improvement Project (RADTIP).
 The project is being locally administered by the City of Asheville with administrative oversight and project delivery being conducted by NCDOT.

 Project History